Elbistan: Climate

+Elbistan has a fairly dry climate with cold winters and hot, dry summers.
+Elbistan's climate is classified as a dry-summer continental climate (Köppen: Dsa).

 Economy

-Coal mining

 The Elbistan coalfield supplies lignite to the nearby Afşin-Elbistan power stations in Afşin.

 Environment

 It is said that air pollution in Turkey from the nearby coal-fired power stations also affects Elbistan, as well as smoke from landfill.
 In late 2020 the oldest plant Afşin-Elbistan A, was said by opposition MP Ali Öztunç to be still operating without filters.